OpenClaw: Viral AI Sidekick That Puts You and Your Data at Risk

 • Set appropriate allowlists: explicitly define which applications, commands, file paths, and integrations (APIs) Moltbot is allowed to access, and deny everything else by default.

 • Treat the bot as a tool: do not leave it running unattended with broad permissions, especially on shared systems, and lock down access as you would for any automation at this level.
+If you’re unsure whether tools like this have already exposed your environment, penetration testing can identify what’s actually reachable from the outside before someone else finds it first.

 • Isolate installations: always deploy experimental AI agents in virtualized or sandboxed environments to minimize impact on your main system.